Special Application Solutions

 TRICENTRIC® valves are designed for temperatures up to 1,500°F and higher.

-TRICENTRIC® Reduced Port valves have closure elements where the flow area / port of the disc is less than the inside of the pipeline or pipe flange.
+TRICENTRIC® Reduced Port valves have closure elements where the flow area/port of the disc is less than the inside of the pipeline or pipe flange.
 Reduced port valves are primarily used in applications involving steam-jacketed piping or control valves for the control of fluid flow.
 The use of the reduced port style valve for jacketed piping ensures the industry standard gasket sealing width is maintained to eliminate emissions and leakage.
 Reduced port capacity is used in control valve applications for several reasons including:

-1. Adapting a valve large enough to handle increased future flow requirements, with a port capacity properly sized for present needs.
+1. Adapting a valve large enough to handle increased future flow requirements, with a port capacity properly sized for present needs;

-2. Providing adequate structural strength and still retaining reasonable travel vs. capacity relationships.
+2. Providing adequate structural strength and still retaining reasonable travel vs. capacity relationships;

-3. Reducing inlet and outlet fluid velocities for a large valve body using a restricted port.
+3. Reducing inlet and outlet fluid velocities for a large valve body using a restricted port;

-4. Eliminating the need for pipe reducers.
+4. Eliminating the need for pipe reducers; and

-5. Correcting errors in over-sizing via the usage of a restricted capacity port.
+5. Correcting errors in oversizing via the usage of a restricted capacity port.

-We stock the following ASME CL150 wafer valve sizes: 4”×3”; 6”×4”; 8”×6”; 10”×8”; and 12”×10”, with additional sizes, classes, materials, and styles available upon request.
+We stock the following ASME CL150 wafer valve sizes: 4”×3”; 6”×4”; 8”×6”; 10”×8”; and 12”×10”; with additional sizes, classes, materials, and styles available upon request.

-For standard service, TRICENTRIC® valves incorporate graphite bearing protectors as standard, which provide protection against media build-up in the bottom bearing area as a result of vertical shaft installation.
+For standard services, TRICENTRIC® valves incorporate graphite bearing protectors as standard, which provide protection against media build-up in the bottom bearing area as a result of vertical shaft installation.
 But when media contains abrasive entrained particulate or when there is potential for media precipitates, bearing options are available to ensure long-term valve performance in harsh applications.
 These conditions can cause wear, galling, and binding resulting in increased actuation torque and reduced service life.

 TRICENTRIC® offers the following solutions: